krakjoe/stat/README.md

 *Note: If the scheme is omitted, the scheme is assumed to be unix*

-Upon connection, stat will stream the ring buffer with each sample on a new line, encoded as json with the following prettified format:
+Upon connection, stat will stream the ring buffer with each sample on a new line, encoded as json with the following schema:

     {
         "type": "string",